 Full-time study/part-time study

 To do this, you should enrol in 36 units per year, or 18 units per semester.
-Your course coordinator can assist you plan your studies to meet these requirements.
+Your course coordinator can assist you to plan your studies to meet these requirements.
 If you have obtained credit for previous study this may affect your approved duration of study and visa status.
 If you choose to study less than full-time you may not complete your course within the timeframe specified on your eCoE and/or student visa.
 You may be unable to extend your student visa to complete your studies.